Bausch + Lomb Cromorhinol 2% nasal spray

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. POSSIBLE SIDE EFFECTS?
+4. WHAT ARE THE POSSIBLE SIDE EFFECTS?

-Like all medicines, this medicine can cause side effects, although not everybody gets them. · Possible allergic reaction to cromoglicate or one of the product's components.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 · Brief nasal irritation with sneezing may occur at the beginning of treatment within minutes of spraying.
 These symptoms are usually transient.

-· Rarely, nosebleeds may occur.
+· Rarely, a nosebleed may occur.

 Reporting of side effects